 He took it upon himself to invite two Scottish teams to Belfast for an exhibition match and, on October 24 of the same year, Queens Park beat Caledonians 3-2 at the Ulster Cricket Grounds in a game which whetted the appetite of the local public.

-While nobody really knows the size of response his September 1879 newspaper advert generated, it was certainly enough to encourage McAlery to proceed with his dream because, just nine days later, the first ever Cliftonville team took to the field to face a side of Rugby players known as The Quidnunces and lost the game 2-1 at Cliftonville Cricket Club.
+While nobody really knows the size of response his September 1879 newspaper advert generated, it was certainly enough to encourage McAlery to proceed with his dream because, just seven days later, the first ever Cliftonville team took to the field to face a side of Rugby players known as The Quidnuncs and lost the game 2-1 at Cliftonville Cricket Club.

 In those early days, the Club’s ground was enclosed only by a thin hedge and among McAlery’s secretarial duties was the task of ensuring nobody jumped said hedge and gained admission without paying entry.
 Nor was it a rare sight to see him scurry from the centre spot on a rainy day with buckets of water in each arm in a valiant attempt to ensure the pitch was playable.